 First, it’s essential to humanize your brand.
 Do the polar opposite of the big beer companies and show some behind-the-label back story.
 Do an Instagram or Facebook live video of your brewing, canning, or bottling process.
 This gives the consumer a sneak-peek into what exactly is going into their beers, while at the same time creating an inviting atmosphere.
 An atmosphere that says, “come on home, we’ve got a cold beer waiting for you.”

 To ensure your customers remain loyal, you need to build a strong, relatable brand that resonates with your audience.
 And while you may default to using myth, magic and Grade-A bullshit, the more enduring approach is to leverage your personal story.
 Add some details about the quirky or iconic location and flavour the narrative with details about your unique blend of hops, malt, and pure water.
 It’s also wise to share the emotional journey of the founder or brewmaster whose passion and skill have created the beer in the first place.
-The more authentic your tale, the more attractive it is.
+The more authentic your tale, the more attractive the brand community is.

 Cold activated labels, vented-mouth cans, and grippy textures on cans have been around for a while now.
 Giant beer companies use these gimmicks on their products because they’re established, the flavour profile is well entrenched and, frankly, they have nothing else to say about their mass-produced suds.